Densely branching trees as models for H\'enon-like and Lozi-like attractors: Introduction

-To the best of our knowledge, these are the first examples of canonical two-parameter families of attractors in the plane for which one is guaranteed such a 1-dimensional locally connected model tying together topology and dynamics of these attractors.
-Moreover, even though for the purpose of exposition we have confined our attention to the H\'enon and Lozi maps, our approach is by no means limited to these two families of maps.
-It will be clear that all statements generalize to the H\'enon-like and Lozi-like maps as well.
-Furthermore, for the mildly dissipative maps, the density of the branching points holds when the attractor is a homoclinic class, and conjugacy holds if additionally the intersection of the attractor and stable manifolds does not contain a non-degenerate arc in a stable manifold. \begin{cor} Let $F$ be a mildly dissipative diffeomorphism of the plane, and $A$ be an attractor of $F$ which is a homoclinic class, and such that $A\cap W^s(x)$ does not contain an arc for all $x\in A$.
-Then there exists a densely branching metric tree $T$ and a continuous map $g : T \to T$ such that $F|_A$ is conjugate to the natural extension $\sigma_g$ on $\invlim(T, g)$. \end{cor} Our results can be seen as a generalization to the non-uniformly hyperbolic world of a classical result of Williams \cite{W} from 1967, who showed that manifold diffeomorphisms on hyperbolic attractors can be conjugated to the shift on an inverse limit of branched 1-manifolds.
+Our results can be seen as complementing the recent advances done by Boyland, de Carvalho and Hall on natural extensions and inverse limits of parametric families of 1-dimensional maps \cite{BCH}, \cite{BCH2}, \cite{BCH3}, \cite{BCH4}, \cite{BCH5}.
+One can also see them as a generalization to the non-uniformly hyperbolic world of a classical result of Williams \cite{W} from 1967, who showed that manifold diffeomorphisms on hyperbolic attractors can be conjugated to the shift on an inverse limit of branched 1-manifolds.
 In 1995 Barge \cite{B2} proved that for parameter values $a$ where the quadratic map $q_a$ has an attracting periodic orbit and small values of $b$, the H\'enon maps $H_{a,b}$, when restricted to their attracting sets, are topologically conjugate to shift homeomorphisms on inverse limits on an interval with bonding map $q_a$.
 However, earlier in 1987 Barge \cite{B} showed that there are parameter values for which Williams' result no longer holds.
 For example, for values of $a$ for which the critical point of the quadratic map eventually lands on a repelling periodic orbit there are arbitrarily small values of $b$ for which $H_{a,b}$ has a hyperbolic periodic orbit with homoclinic tangencies.
 For such an $a$ and $b$, the dynamics on H\'enon attractors is not conjugate to a natural extension of any map on a branched 1-manifold.